SierraSoftworks/blog/src/posts/2024-10-24-prusa-xl-review.md

 of failure modes which are all too familiar to Voron users:

- - If the print head doesn't move a significant distance during the initial homing operation, the printer will attempt to home on the opposite side of the axis, ensuring that false-positives caused by sticktion don't cause the printer to home incorrectly.
+ - If the print head doesn't move a significant distance during the initial homing operation, the printer will attempt to home on the opposite side of the axis, ensuring that false-positives caused by stiction don't cause the printer to home incorrectly.
  - Once the printer has established a baseline zero, it will then perform a series of rapid validation movements testing the X and Y zero stops to ensure that they are correctly zeroed.
-On a Voron this isn't hugely necessary from a precision perspective - so long as you're broadly in the right area nobody cares if you are 0.1mm off - but with a toolchanger like the XL, this adds a level of accuracy and reliability.
+On a Voron this isn't hugely necessary from a precision perspective - so long as you're broadly in the right area nobody cares if you are 0.1mm off - but with a tool-changer like the XL, this adds a level of accuracy and reliability.

 This kind of robust, well thought out, and well integrated experience extends to every aspect of using the printer.